microsoft/appcenter-sdk-android/README.md

 Let's get started with setting up Sonoma Android SDK in your app to use these services:

 1. ### **Prerequisites** ###
-    Before you begin, please make sure that the following prerequisities are met:
+    Before you begin, please make sure that the following prerequisites are met:

   * Android project that is set up in Android Studio.
   * Device running Android Version 4.0.3 with API level >= 15 or higher.